AriPal/SesamWorkshop/SesamWorkshopGuide.md

   "type": "pipe"
 }
 ```
+6. Now click on Save pipe

 ## Assignment 2: Add embedded-data "testdata"
 1. Go the the pipe you recently created *cardealer-source-(your name)*.
-Currently the pipe is not doing anything special except only visible in GUI platform.
+Currently the pipe is not doing anything special except only visible in the GUI platform.
+2. Click on the config tab
+3. Inside config tab, click on the preview tab
+4. The preview tab is extremely helpful during development, it shows two windows on the right side.
+The window on the top shows the input, the window on the botton shows the output.
+Keep in mind this is a preview to show how the output will look when data is being sent out.
+This provides you the oppertunity to change fields/values and see that your transformation logic is working correctly.
-2. Copy and pase this into the pipe after field `"type": "pipe"`
+5. Copy and paste this into the pipe after field `"type": "pipe"`
 ```json
 "source": {
   "type": "embedded",